 On February 24, 2022, Russian troops crossed the eastern, southern and northern borders of Ukraine, attacking Ukraine.
-In connection with the hostilities of Russia, the representatives of the European Union imposed sanctions on Russia.
-The Company had also made a decision to stop distribution of new games in Russia and Belarus.
-Russia and Belarus markets were responsible for less than 1% of total revenue generated by Huuuge in 2021 which means the currently ongoing war in Ukraine should not have a material impact on Huuuge's performance and operations.
+In connection with the hostilities by Russia, the representatives of the European Union imposed sanctions on Russia.
+The Company also made the decision to stop distribution of new games in Russia and Belarus.
+The Russian and Belarusian markets were responsible for less than 1% of total revenue generated by Huuuge in 2022, which means that the ongoing war in Ukraine should not have a material impact on Huuuge's performance and operations.
 Huuuge has analyzed and is continuously monitoring the impact of the political and economic situation in Ukraine on its and the Group's operations and financial results.
-The Company is not able to reliably determine the impact which the situation in Ukraine will have on the state of the European economy and, consequently, on the activity of the Group.
+The Company is not able to reliably determine the impact that the situation in Ukraine will have on the state of the European economy and, consequently, on the activity of the Group.

-As of March 10th 2022 Google Play due to payment system disruption informed about pausing Google Play's billing system for users in Russia.
+As of March 10th, 2022, due to payment system disruption, Google Play informed about a pause in Google Play's billing system for users in Russia.
 This means users will not be able to purchase apps and games, make subscription payments or conduct any in-app purchases of digital goods using Google Play in Russia.